: I was under the impression that it was common maritime practice for a ship to have a crew. Redbeard Rum

 - Though supposedly not artificially intelligent, one Bolo mk III demonstrates the ability to operate entirely without human control.
 Most Bolo stories feature mk XV or higher units that have no real need of human crew, though almost all marks are intended to carry a commander.

-- In PlanetSide the factions' main battle tanks, along with jeeps, bombers, and transport vehicles, generally need at least one other player to man the guns, with the vehicle having to be stopped and a fair amount of motion needed to change slots.
-However, the Lightning skirmish tank and the Basilisk and Fury all-terrain vehicles used this trope to be the game's only real single-person ground combat vehicles.
+- In PlanetSide 1 the factions' main battle tanks, along with jeeps, bombers, and transport vehicles, generally need at least one other player to man the guns, with the vehicle having to be stopped and a fair amount of motion needed to change slots.
+However, the Lightning skirmish tank, the Fury and Basilisk ATVs, and the flight-capable Humongous Mecha used this trope to be the game's only real single-person ground combat vehicles.
 Partially played straight in the sequel, where main battle tanks are both driven and can use their main gun with just one crewman, but require a second person to use the secondary weapons.
 Harassers, Sunderers, and Galaxies still require one or more gunners, as the driver/pilot gets nothing to shoot with.